feathersjs-ecosystem/feathers-elasticsearch/README.md

 );
 ```

-## Raw Queries
-Elastic Search is very powerful and sometimes the feathers interface isn't powerful enough.
-You can use `client.raw({})` to pass an elastic search query directly to the ES client.

-For examples of this power feature, please review the tests in this repo.

 ## Supported Elasticsearch versions

 feathers-elasticsearch is currently tested on Elasticsearch 2.4, 5.0, 5.1, 5.2, 5.3, 5.4 and 5.5 Please note, event though the lowest version supported is 2.4, that does not mean it wouldn't work fine on anything lower than 2.4.